Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Results

+For the \textit{MAE\textsubscript{h}} Chronos-Bolt delivers best performances across the Lower Saxony, REFIT and Southern Germany datasets, often with TimesFM following closely.
+The newer version TimesFM 2.0 outperformed Chronos-Bolt on the IDEAL dataset.
+But also the TFS Transformer PatchTST is performing good or even outperforming the other models on the IDEAL dataset in terms of \textit{MSE\textsubscript{h}}.
+On the other datasets Time-MoE and Sundial have the best performance for the \textit{MSE\textsubscript{h}} metric.
+The worst-performing models overall were Lag-LLama and Moirai, which could not outperform the SeasonalAverage baseline.

+In terms of \textit{APNE\textsubscript{h}}, which lies the focus on load peak prediction, Time-MoE and Sundial are slightly outperforming the other models, indicating they try more to predict load peaks, but seem to be sometimes off by a timestep.
+In general, the gap between TSFM and the baseline SeasonalAverage is the smallest on the \textit{APNE\textsubscript{h}} metric.

+A more detailed analysis how the models behave with different input sizes and horizons allows Table \ref{evaluation_all_datasets}, which shows the average rank based on \textit{MAE\textsubscript{h}} and the \textit{MAE\textsubscript{h}} by model, input size, and horizon.

+Also, in this case there is no dominant model, but a clear pattern is visible: With a short input size, the TFS Transformer PatchTST is the best model but looses its position against the TSFM when the input size increases.
+Especially Sundial has a slight advantage over other TSFM with input sizes longer than 24 hours.
+Overall, the TSFM models and also PatchTST perform better when provided with a longer input size but also the advantage of all models against the baseline decreases.

-Overall, the models' mean error increases with longer horizons and decreases with longer input sizes.
+Furthermore, the models' mean error increases with longer horizons, while the performance loss remains most of the time limited.
 The SeasonalAverage's performance also increases with the input size, making it a strong baseline.
-Furthermore, the absolute error diminishes with the input size while the percentage difference to the baseline decreases.

-LagLlama tends to demonstrate better performance when provided with a longer input size, although it is unable to match the overall performance of the other forecasting models.
-For almost all models, the error also increases as the horizon rises.
+An exception is the VanillaTransformer which performance remains the same.

+TimesFM 2.0 frequently achieves one of the lowest ranks among all models, indicating that it performs very well on many time series.
+However, it struggles with certain cases, which leads to a slight disadvantage in the overall \textit{MAE\textsubscript{h}}.